 - Establish a regular feeding schedule several weeks prior to trapping.
 The cats will quickly learn to arrive at a designated time for meals.
 This is the single most important factor in trapping success.

-- Place the trap (Safeguard is our preferred brand and is pictured below) at the feeding area along a wall, fence or bush.
+- Place the trap (Safeguard is our preferred brand of trap) at the feeding area along a wall, fence or bush.
 You can purchase these traps online at www.wildlifecontrolsupplies.com or www.animal-traps.com.
 Zip tie the trap door open so the cats can go in and out of the trap without the door closing.
 You may also remove the back door.
 Doing this will increase your success when actually trapping because the cat will be used to going inside the trap for food.

-- Bait the trap with tuna, salmon, mackerel or sardines in oil.
+- Bait the trap with tuna, salmon, mackerel or sardines in oil, meat baby food or cooked chicken.
 Smelly canned cat food may be used.
 Do not leave the actual can of food inside the trap, since the cat can cut its face and paws on the can.
 Make sure to place the food behind the treadle which they must step on in order for the trap to close.
+Hang a piece of cooked chicken from a string above the trigger plate.
 To avoid a mess in the trap, you can place the food on a small paper plate and set the trap on top of the plate so the food oozes through the wires.